Innovative Poetry Readings in London

 7pm-9pm, then at the same time fortnightly until Tue 24 March.The Poetry of Mindfulness, Dreams, & Reflections: Romalyn Ante leads a four-session course on writing poetry that explores the subconscious, inspired by poets like André Breton, Alejandra Pizarnik and Natalie Linh Bolderston.Online, via Zoom for the Poetry School.£100, booking required.

-7.30pm.Shearsman Reading: Readings to launch new poetry publications from Shearsman Books.Swedenborg Hall, 20/21 Bloomsbury Way, Bloomsbury WC1A 2TH.Free, no booking required.
+7.30pm.Shearsman Reading: Keri Finlayson and M Stasiak read to launch their new poetry publications from Shearsman Books.Swedenborg Hall, 20/21 Bloomsbury Way, Bloomsbury WC1A 2TH.Free, no booking required.

 Wednesday 11 February